Requirements for admission – entry level

 Admission to the PET programme is open to all graduates with a university degree in biomedical, natural, veterinary or agricultural sciences and who have a sufficient background in biology or chemistry.
 Applicants, who have not previously obtained sufficient general basic knowledge on toxicology via an appropriate MSc programme, will be required to start the PET programme with the course on General Toxicology.
 Successful completion of this introductory module may be required for enrolment in other PET modules.

-You may request admission to one or more modules or to the entire PET programme through the PET course registration system.
+You may request admission to one or more modules or to the entire PET programme.
 At first application please don’t forget to submit a concise CV.
 For admission, your background in toxicology is of particular interest.
 Once admitted, enrolment proceeds on a first-come first-serve basis.
 For more details please also read the General Conditions of the PET programme.

 Please note: Cancellations should always be sent to the PET office.
 When received up to one month before the starting date of the course, cancellations are free of charge.
 For cancellations received between one month and two weeks before the starting date of the course, 50% of the course fee will be charged, thereafter the full course fee will be charged.
 For any questions about application, please contact the PET office.